Professor Tom Hajdu

-He has worked with some of the most influential creatives in the world (Oliver Stone, U2, Laurie Anderson, William Burroughs, David Byrne, Lou Reed, Alan Ginsberg, Jenny Holzer, Tom Sachs etc.).
-He has worked with the top TV studios (NBC, CBS, PBS, American Broadcasting Corporation, Canal Plus, VIACOM etc) worldwide.
-He has worked with best of breed advertising agencies (Saatchi, WPP, Weiden&Kennedy, Grey, Dentsu etc) around the world to help shape the identities of many of the top global companies in most categories, from cars (Mercedes, Ford, Toyota etc) to beverages (Coke, Pepsi etc), computer and technology (Apple, Microsoft, Intel etc) to running shoes (Nike, Adidas, Reebok etc).
-He has worked with the best of breed film studios in the world (Sony, Universal etc) and his music has helped build Hollywood franchises (Resident Evil, The Hills Have Eyes, 47 Meters Down etc).
-His work has been reviewed in publications throughout the world (NY Times, Interview Magazine, Details, Hollywood Reporter, LA Times etc).
-Recently he was featured in: Scored to Death: Conversations with Some of Horror's Greatest Composers, authored by Blake Fichera.
+He's collaborated with some of the most influential artists in the world, including Oliver Stone, U2, Laurie Anderson, William Burroughs, David Byrne, Lou Reed, Alan Ginsberg, Jenny Holzer and Tom Sachs.
+He has worked with the top TV studios (NBC, CBS, PBS, American Broadcasting Corporation, Canal Plus, VIACOM) worldwide.
+He has worked with high-quality advertising agencies (Saatchi, WPP, Weiden&Kennedy, Grey and Dentsu) around the world to help shape the identities of many of the top global companies in most categories – from cars (Mercedes, Ford, Toyota) to beverages (Coke, Pepsi), computer and technology (Apple, Microsoft, Intel) to running shoes (Nike, Adidas, Reebok).
+He has worked with the best film studios in the world (Sony, Universal) and his music has helped build Hollywood franchises, like Resident Evil, The Hills Have Eyes and 47 Meters Down.

 Tom is also CEO of Disrupter, a strategic innovation company.
-The company has an IP portfolio in deep creative technologies, from digital way finding to machine learning and music creation and network protocols.
+The company has an IP portfolio in deep and strategic technologies, from mobile (digital way finding) and networking (messaging, protocols) to machine learning (AI and music creation).

 Tom was South Australia's first and only Chief Innovator.
-He was responsible for the Gigcity Initiative and brought the South Australian Government to the White House in 2016 which recognised Adelaide as the first gig city outside the US to join the US Ignite Smart City Initiative as a result.
+He was responsible for the Gigcity Initiative and brought the South Australian Government to the White House in 2016, which recognised Adelaide as the first gig city outside of the United States, to join the US Ignite Smart City Initiative as a result.

 Tom has sat on many award juries, including the Australia Council for the Arts and the Canada Council for the Arts.
-He has spoken, chaired or given keynotes at the original TED Conference, CalTech/MIT Forum, Pepperdine University's first Disruption Conference, DisruptSydney, Myriad, BigSound etc as well as several universities worldwide about content, technology and strategic innovation; he is a member of Sydney University’s Digital Disruption Research Group.
+He has spoken, chaired or given keynotes at the original TED Conference, CalTech/MIT Forum, Pepperdine University's first Disruption Conference, DisruptSydney, as well as several universities worldwide about content, technology and strategic innovation.
+He is also a member of Sydney University’s Digital Disruption Research Group.